microsoft/live-share/docs/collab-vscode.md

     - [Visual Studio features](collab-vs.md)

 ## Recap: Owners and participants
-All collaboration activities in Project Cascade involve a single "owner" and one or more "participants."
+All collaboration activities in Visual Studio Real-Time Collaboration involve a single "owner" and one or more "participants."
 The owner is the person that started the collaboration session and therefore not only owns the session but the content being shared as well.
 Participants are then anyone that joins an owner's collaboration session.
 See [getting started](getting-started.md) for information on starting and joining collaboration sessions.

 Owners can use all of their tools and services as they would normally but participants are only given access to the specific things the owner has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the owner's machine and not synchronized to the cloud or on the participant's machine which enables _instant access_ and _increased security_.

 The advantage is that the entire solution is available the moment a participant joins and the moment an owner ends a collaboration session, the content is no longer available to any participant.
 While content will not be available to participants if the owner's machine is offline/shut down during a session, the collaboration session will automatically start up again for participants when the owner's machine is back online and the tool is re-opened.

 ## Command palette and scoped command menu
-Nearly all Project Cascade functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P. You can find a complete list of commands by typing "cascade".
+Nearly all Visual Studio Real-Time Collaboration functions are available from the Visual Studio Code "Command Palette" that can be accessed using Ctrl + Shift + P. You can find a complete list of commands by typing "cascade".

 However, since this list can get long, you may find it easier to take advantage of a scoped command menu available from the status bar.
 Clicking on the sign in / session state icon in the status bar will immediately bring up a contextualized list of commands that are available for you to use.